Fairness Testing of Large Language Models in Role-Playing: Results

 This tendency likely stems from cultural biases in LLMs; research shows that LLMs often carry latent biases favoring Western cultural values~\cite{aclJHD0TL24,tao2024cultural}.
 As a result, models may provide unbalanced or oversimplified representations of Asian identities or cultural contexts, inadvertently reinforcing stereotypes.
 Addressing such biases is essential to ensure fair and accurate representation across diverse cultural and racial groups, especially as LLMs become integral to global applications.

-\finding{\ours effectively reveals 72,716 biased responses across six advanced LLMs, with individual LLMs generating between 7,754 and 16,963 biased responses.
-Furthermore, \ours successfully triggers biased responses across all three question types and all 11 demographic attributes, with the highest bias levels observed in roles associated with race and culture.
+\finding{\ours effectively reveals 107,580 biased responses across 10 advanced LLMs, with individual LLMs generating between 7,579 and 16,963 biased responses.
+Furthermore, \ours successfully triggers biased responses across all three question types and all 11 demographic attributes, with the highest bias levels observed in roles associated with culture and race.
 This finding raises a critical concern that the widespread adoption of LLMs could amplify social biases and reinforce stereotypes associated with these demographic roles.}